andreattad/Flower_covers_phenocams/Phase_1_3.md

 # Image labelling
-Image labelling phase includes: i) prepare the list of images to be labelled, ii) label the images, iii) remove labelled pixels which are too close from one another
+Image labelling phase includes: i) preparation of the list of images to be labelled, ii) label the images, iii) remove labelled pixels which are too close from one another

 ## Image list preparation
 To develop a labelled dataset, 300 images were randomly selected (60 images in the period between Apr, 24 and May, 5; 60 images between May, 6 and May, 18; 120 images between May, 19 and May, 29).
 ```
+library(stringr)
 ####---------------1)PREPARE THE LIST OF IMAGES TO BE SAMPLED----------------###
 setwd("your/folder/path/Phase_1_2014_filtered_indices_BRIAV_BRISD/")
 list<-list.files(pattern="filt")